Apples and Oranges? Comparing Indirect Measures of Alcohol-related Cognition Predicting Alcohol Use in At-Risk Adolescents

 © 2007 American Psychological Association

 Thush, Carolien; Wiers, Reinout W.; Ames, Susan L.; Grenard, Jerry L.; Sussman, Steve; and Stacy, Alan W., "Apples and Oranges?
 Comparing Indirect Measures of Alcohol-related Cognition Predicting Alcohol Use in At-Risk Adolescents" (2007).
 CGU Faculty Publications and Research.
-Paper 160.
+160.